aal-v-ess/recommender_systems_study/README.md

 # Scope
-This repository information about recommenders systems from links to books and articles, example implementations with code and small projects.
+This repository contains information about recommenders systems from links to books and articles, example implementations with code and small projects.